auth0-samples/auth0-android-sample/README.md

 Remember to modify the `app_name`, `client_id` and `client_domain` inside `Strings.xml`.

-Also you can modify the package path.
-Remember to modify it in the folder path, the `android-manifest.xml` and the `app.gradle`.
+Alson you can modify the package path.
+Remember to do it in the folder path, the `android-manifest.xml` and the `app.gradle`.

 #### Important Snippets